eggheadio/egghead-instructor-center/README.md

 ```

 - `index.js`: entry point; usually a stateless function component.
-- `components/`: optional, for sub-directories made up of sub-components.
+- `components/`: optional, sub-components.
-- `utils/`: optional, for shared `myModule.js` files.
+- `utils/`: optional, `myModule.js` files.

 ## Screens

 Some components are also **screens**.

-A screen is a component that is paired with a route and _connected_ to the state tree:
+A screen is a component that is also paired with a route and _connected_ to the state tree.
+It looks like this:

 ```
 index.js